Narada Michael Walden

 Key tracks

-I Shoulda Loved Ya — This funky 1979 single stands as Walden's biggest solo hit, reaching number two on the Billboard R&B chart.
+I Shoulda Loved Ya — This 1979 solo single became his biggest personal chart success, reaching number six on the R&B chart and showcasing his vibrant vocal and production style.